Semi-classical spacetime thermodynamics: Semi-classical 2D gravity from thermodynamics

 \subsection{Semiclassical equations of motion from thermodynamics}

 Upon recalling the relevant features of the semiclassical JT gravity, we proceed to show that its equations of motion are fully encoded in the local equilibrium condition $\Delta S_{\text{gen}}=0$.
 We apply the method developed in section~\ref{classical}.
-Based on the equivalence of generalized and Wald entropies for $2D$ black holes~\cite{Pedraza:2021cvx}, we identify $S_{\text{gen}}$ with the augmented Wald entropy $S_{\text{SLC}}$~\eqref{S aug}.
+Based on the equivalence of generalized and Wald entropies for $2$D black holes~\cite{Pedraza:2021cvx}, we compute the conformal anomaly contribution to $S_{\text{gen}}$ as Wald entropy with Neumann boundary condition imposed on the Polyakov scalar field.
 We return to the appropriateness of this identification at the end of the subsection.

 We work in the framework of the local thermodynamics of stretched light cones reviewed in subsection~\ref{Einstein from TD}.
-In $2D$, geometry of stretched light cones is similar, although some important differences occur.
+In $2$D, geometry of stretched light cones is similar, although some important differences occur.
 Consider a point $P$ in the manifold $\mathcal{M}$ and Riemann normal neighborhood around it.
 The metric tensor admits an expansion in local Riemann normal coordinates $x=(t,r)$ as

 As before, we define the future-oriented light cone as a $1$-dimensional hypersurface given by the condition $r^2-t^2=0$, i.e. where the boost generator obeys

 with $\{\partial_t,\partial_r\}$ being the basic of $T_p\mathcal{M}$.
 Note that in a higher-dimensional case this generator corresponds to a spherical boost and as such it is not an isometry of the Minkowski space.
 However, in the case of two-dimensional gravity spherical and Cartesian directions are the same (since the constant $t, r$ surfaces reduce to points).
 The field $\xi$ is thus an approximate Killing vector and satisfies, up to higher orders in $x$, the Killing equation and identity